jainds/agentic-ai-mcp-workflows/docs/DEPLOYMENT_GUIDE.md

 ## 🚀 Deployment Overview

-This guide covers the complete deployment of the Insurance AI PoC to Kubernetes, including all agents and their LLM integrations.
+This guide covers the complete deployment of the Insurance AI PoC to Kubernetes, including all agents, their LLM integrations, and the interactive UI dashboard.

 ## 📋 Prerequisites